aidatorajiro/RDWP/README.md

 Please increase docker's memory limit to 11GB.

 1. Open project.
-2. Click `><` icon in bottom right corner, and choose `Reopen in Container`.
+1. Click `><` icon in bottom right corner, and choose `Reopen in Container`.
-3. Open some `hs` file or run `stack build` in the console.
-4. Run `passwd` in the console and set the root password.
+1. Run `passwd` in the console and set the root password.
-5. To run the application, use X11 forwarding.
-First, access the container via `ssh -X root@0.0.0.0 -p <forwarded port>`.
+1. To run the application, use X11 forwarding.
+First, install X11 in the *host* computer and access the container via `ssh -X root@0.0.0.0 -p <forwarded port>`.
-5. `cd /workspace/frontend/assets`.
+1. Then run `cd /workspace/frontend/assets`.
-5. `/workspace/.stack-work/install/x86_64-linux/*/*/bin/RDWP-exe`
+1. Then run `/workspace/.stack-work/install/x86_64-linux/*/*/bin/RDWP-exe`

 ## build

-`stack build --stack-yaml=<stack.linux.yaml or stack.macos.yaml or stack.ghcjs.yaml>`
+`stack build --stack-yaml=<stack.yaml or stack.macos.yaml or stack.ghcjs.yaml>`

 or